Outdoor Conservation Tips

 - Teach your family how to shut off your automatic watering systems.
 Turn sprinklers off if the system is malfunctioning or when a storm is approaching.

-- If washing your car at home, use a bucket of water and sponge.
+- If washing your car at home, use a bucket of water and sponge and use a spray nozzle with a shut-off handle on your hose to rinse.

 - Winterize outdoor spigots when temperatures dip below freezing to prevent pipes from bursting or freezing.